Frequently Asked Questions (FAQ)

 What are the application deadlines?

 The program at Kansas State University currently has rolling admissions and you may apply at any time of year.
 Please note that there are specific university deadlines for international student applications because they take longer to process.
-Application deadlines for International students are January 1 for fall admission, August 1 for spring admission and December 1 for summer admission.
 International applications will be reviewed after the deadline date.
 At that time the graduate committee will consider the request for admission to the Gerontology program and will forward the approved applications to the Graduate School.
 The Graduate School provides final approval and notifies applicants of their acceptance.